SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

   - sql
 ---

 You can use Prophecy to parse your semi-structured data types, and convert them into flat, structured formats to make them easier to understand and use for analytics.
-This is available for when you want to determine the variant schema of your Snowflake arrays.
+This is available for when you want to determine the variant schema of your Snowflake array or object.

 Using the variant schema functionality, you can do the following:

-- Parse JSON and XML formats
+- Parse JSON formats
 - Infer the variant schema
 - Configure the parsing limit for inferring the column structure
 - Use a nested column inside of the Visual Expression Builder